 You know it: over time all of our body's repair systems deteriorate, our DNA and proteins accumulate damage, metabolism stumbles and cells stop doing their job.
 That's life, beauty.

-A brake on ageing
+A brake on aging

-A new discovery suggests that a protein in the brain could be a switch to control inflammation and, with it, many symptoms and consequences of aging.
-If scientists can figure out how to distribute it safely in humans, we will finally put the first major brake on the aging process.
+A new discovery suggests that a protein in the brain may be a switch to control inflammation and, with it, many symptoms and consequences of aging.
+If scientists can figure out how to distribute it safely in humans, we will have finally put the first major brake on the aging process.

 How does the research conducted by Lige Leng at the Institute of Neuroscience of Xiamen University in China (I link it to you here)?
-It all starts with the study of the "inflamed brain": many diseases of old age are associated with low-level chronic inflammation in the brain, organs, joints and circulatory system.
-A phenomenon sometimes called "inflammaging".
+It all starts from the study of the “inflamed brain”: many diseases of advanced age are associated with chronic low-level inflammation in the brain, organs, joints and circulatory system.
+A phenomenon sometimes called “inflammaging”.

 Bring down inflammation